wavefrontHQ/docs/pages/doc/tracing_integrations.md

    `/etc/wavefront/wavefront-proxy/wavefront.conf`.

-Wavefront generates point tags for the specified keys at the proxy.
+Wavefront generates custom tags for the specified keys at the proxy.

+**Note:** Be sure to index all custom tags.
+Wavefront does not automatically index any custom span tags that you might have added when you instrumented your application.
+If you plan to use a low-cardinality custom span tag in queries, contact Wavefront support to request indexing for that span tag.
+See [Indexed and Unindexed Span Tags](trace_data_details.html#indexed-and-unindexed-span-tags) for details.

 ### Custom Application Names